AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 * A monitoring agent that can monitor the `mongod` instance,
 * A backup agent that can perform scheduled backups of the data.

 Although using Cloud Manager for maintenance automation of a MongoDB cluster makes many of the routine tasks easier, it is not required, and neither is using it for backup.
-When choosing Cloud Manager to monitor, monitoring is however required.
+When choosing a Cloud Manager to monitor, monitoring is however required.

 For more information regarding MongoDB Cloud Manager, consult the [MongoDB documentation](https://docs.cloud.mongodb.com/).